 Membership is open to persons who are interested in active pursuit and promotion of the above stated purpose.
 All members are eligible to present and vote on matters before OCLI at any meeting of the membership.
 The number of members may be limited by the Board of Directors based on the accommodations of the classroom.

 ARTICLE IV – BOARD OF DIRECTORS AND OFFICERS

 Section 1.
 The affairs of OCLI shall be governed by a Board of Directors elected by the OCLI membership.
-The Board shall consist of six officers: President; Vice President/Director of Curriculum; Director of Technical Support; Director of Membership; Director of Finance; and Director of Secretarial affairs.
+The Board shall consist of six officers: President; Vice President/Curriculum Director; Technical Support Director; Membership Director; Treasurer; and Secretary.
 The immediate past President shall serve as an advisor and ex officio Director without a vote, except in the case of a tie.

 Section 2.
 All officers shall be elected annually.
 A slate of Directors proposed by the Nominating Committee shall be presented to the membership at the annual meeting.
 In addition to the recommended slate, nominations for any position may be made from the floor.